eltrompetero/coniii/README.md

 > jupyter notebook

 ## Troubleshooting
-This package is only maintained for Python 3.6 as of (October 2018).
+This package is only maintained for Python 3.6 as of October 2018.
 Make sure that you are running Python 3.6 which you can check by running in your bash terminal
 > python --version

 Some users may encounter difficulties with the multiprocess module in which case the `n_cpus` kwarg should be set to 0 when the algorithm class instance is declared.

+Please register a pull request here if you have any issues.